 The cognitive learning approach gives students the chance to reflect on what they are learning and how it applies to other material.
 This helps students develop problem-solving skills they need to create new connections between what they are learning.

-The Cognitive Learning Approach
+Cognitive Learning in Action

 Benefits of Cognitive Learning